sheringugi/rust_warp_mvp/README.md

 #### On Windows

 1. Go to the official Rust installation page: https://www.rust-lang.org/tools/install
-2. Download and run `rustup-init.exe`.
+2. Download and run `rustup-init.exe`as an adminstrator.
 3. When the installer runs in your terminal, it will present you with a few options.
 For a standard setup, choose option `1`.
     ```
     Current installation options: